 But I still felt this itch in my fingers to do something creative!
-Therefore I felt like giving the natural dye Easter eggs a second chance.
+Therefore I gave the natural dye Easter eggs a second chance.

 I tried to do them already last year, which didn't turn out be very successful.
-But I felt the need to rise to the challenge and try them again as I really love the idea and the look of them.
+But with a desire to rise to the challenge and I had another go.

 The first challenge for me was trying to buy some eggs that were white or very pale in color!

 Back in Germany, I grew up with chickens and there eggs were usually mostly white in color.

 But buying eggs in Australia, I found that 99% of egg cartons contain of brown eggs, which makes them much harder to dye.

 The was my first mistake I made last year, as I had trouble finding pale or white colored eggs.

 Locally 'produced' biodynamic eggs proved to be just what I was after!

 Very happy with my found, I felt inspired to get all the other ingredients I needed.